switchdoclabs/SDL_ESP8266_AM2315/README.txt

   This works for both the SwitchDoc Labs AM2315 and the Adafruit AM2315

+  Note:  There are ESP8266-12 modules that have pins 4 and 5 reversed.
+The one we are testing has these lines reversed, hence the statement:

+  Wire.begin(5,4);

+  If you have the lines in your ESP8266 correct, then change this to Wire.begin(4,5)

 This is a library for the AM2315 Humidity + Temp sensor